-The monthly meeting in February contained only minor updates.
+The monthly meeting in March contained only minor updates.
 The overall schedule remains unchanged.
 The forecasted Revenue Service Date (RSD) remains December 2021.
 The addition of approximately five months of contingency to account for potential risk to the project yields an RSD of April 2022.
 The program critical path runs through PG&E design and construction to provide permanent power, and concludes with pre-revenue testing.
-The near-critical path runs through design and manufacturing of EMU trainsets.
+The near-critical path runs through manufacturing and testing of EMU trainsets.